 Wisconsin USA Travel Guide

 Spring weather shifts, requiring light to medium layers.
-Summers are warm to hot and can be humid.
+Summers are mild to hot and can be humid.

-Autumn brings pleasant, clean air, requesting medium layers.
-The winter season is freezing with significant snowfall.
+Autumn brings pleasant, clean air, calling for medium layers.
+Winters are freezing with significant snowfall.

 Comfortable Walking shoes or sneakers are vital for touring the city.